guettli/learning-kubernetes-log/README.md

 The #kubernetes-users Slack channel is great.
 You get profound answers during several minutes (not always, but often).
 From time to time I try to answer questions, too.
 Although I don't know much yet, sometimes I can help.

+---

+You want to use a managed kubernetes, but you are unsure which provider to choose?
+Kubernetes is an open source project.
+I think it makes sense to choose a provider who contributes much to it.

+Here is a chart of contributions per company: https://k8s.devstats.cncf.io/d/9/companies-table?orgId=1

+Conclusion: I think I will use Google (GKE) or Azure (AKE).
+Not AWS.

 # January 2022